aKaReZa75/ESP8266/README.md

 - The **RST** pin must be pulled up; otherwise, due to its high sensitivity, any noise may cause the ESP8266 to reset.
 - The **Enable** pin must also be pulled up; otherwise, the ESP8266 will not power up.
 - The **GPIO0** pin must be pulled up; otherwise, if it is LOW during startup, the ESP8266 will enter BootLoader mode.
-- The **GPIO2** pin is connected to the ESP8266's internal LED.
-If it is LOW during startup (used as input), the ESP8266 will not boot.
+- The **GPIO2** pin Must be pulled up; if LOW during startup (used as input), the ESP8266 may fail to boot. is connected to the ESP8266's internal LED

 - The **GPIO15** pin must be pulled down; otherwise, the ESP8266 will not boot.
-- The **GPIO16** pin is used to wake the ESP8266 from Sleep mode and should be connected to the RST pin.
+- The **GPIO16** pin is used to wake the ESP8266 from Deep Sleep mode and should be connected to the RST pin.

 ## Dual-purpose Pins (Input/Output)
 For input and output purposes, you can use the following pins without any issues: